PolarAxes Properties

 Color order, specified as a three-column matrix of RGB triplets.
 This property defines

-the palette of colors MATLAB uses to create plot objects such as Line
+the palette of colors MATLAB uses to create plot objects such as Line,

-objects.
+Scatter, and Bar objects.
 Each row of the

 array is an RGB triplet.
 An RGB triplet is a three-element vector whose elements specify